 Comparing SchemaHero's declarative model to sequence migrations

-These tools work nicely at first, but create some operational challenges over time:
+These tools work nicely at first, but will eventually create some operational challenges:

 - Database upgrades create incompatible migrations.
 After upgrading a database version, the syntax supported may change.
 This can leave older migrations unable to be applied against the current version of the databse when creating a new environment.